eclab/edisyn/README.md

 Edisyn tries hard to stay *in sync* with the synthesizer: that is, what you are editing in Edisyn reflects what's getting edited in the synthesizer.
-If Edisyn believes it is not in sync, the patch number and the device ID will turn RED.
+If Edisyn believes it is not in sync, the patch number and the device ID will turn RED and the window will display "UNSYNCED".

 Various operations will cause Edisyn to drop out of sync; and if you're out of sync, Edisyn may ask you to specify a patch number etc. before continuing certain operations so it can get back in sync.